• Plan Your Studies

 • Meet All Requirements & Prepare Your Application

-• International student community.
-Germany welcomes a diverse and thriving international student community, with over 458,210 international students studying across the country.
+• Large international student community.
+Germany welcomes a diverse and thriving international student community.
+Over 458,210 international students are currently studying in the country.

-• Investment in research and development.
-Germany’s commitment to research and development is evident through its increasing expenditure, which reached a record high of 112.6 billion euros in 2021.
+• High investment in research and development.
+Germany’s public expenditure in the research and development sector reached a record high of 112.6 billion euros in 2021.

 • Strong economy.
-Germany is known for its robust and stable economy, offering potential career opportunities in academia, industry, and research sectors after completing your PhD.
+Germany is known for its strong and stable economy.
+After completing your PhD, there are plenty of employment opportunities in the academic, business, and research sectors.

 How to Apply for a PhD in Germany